-It is undoubtedly true that that meant that there might be a foreign refiner who was treated worse than a similarly situated do-
+It is undoubtedly true that that meant that there might be a foreign refiner who was treated worse than a similarly situated domestic refiner, but the converse is also true.

 Our argument is that the discretion that is necessary to implement policies on the environment when they are judged under a least trade restrictive type rule, the trade implication is looked at ahead of the effectiveness, the affordability.